SuppliedOrange/scrapegencli/README.md

-# scrapegencli [ Broken & Depreceated! ]
+# scrapegencli / abandoned
  A Command Line Interface for [scrapegen](https://github.com/SuppliedOrange/scrapegen), an webscraper for unlimited free text2image.

- Currently broken.
-I will work on a fix when I get the time to do so.
+ ## This no longer works.
+It will be rewritten and republished at a later date.

 <br>